-Why the Cook Islands?
+Discover the Cook Islands

-If you spend your days dreaming of the quintessential South Pacific Island paradise with the most relaxed, laid back and friendly vibes on earth, then Cook Islands is the destination for you!
-This archipelago of 15 little emerald droplets is spread over 2 million square kilometers of vast Pacific Ocean, and with no building higher than a coconut palm, the Cook Islands will deliver a sense of freedom far beyond the hustle bustle of city life.
+If you spend your days dreaming of the quintessential South Pacific Island paradise with the most relaxed, laid back and friendly vibes on Earth, then Cook Islands is the destination for you!
+This archipelago of 15 little emerald droplets is spread over 2 million square kilometres of vast Pacific Ocean, and with no building higher than a coconut palm, the Cook Islands, will deliver a sense of freedom far beyond the hustle bustle of city life.
 Go for the romance, the azure blue lagoons, the happy Islanders, the natural beauty of the rugged interior, the deep sea fishing, snorkelling and scuba diving and the laid back pace.
 You won’t find a more perfect antithesis from the day to day than the Cook Islands.
-We can tailor an itinerary that takes you there as a connection from Australia or New Zealand or as an add on to a French Polynesian jaunt.
+We can tailor an itinerary that takes you there as a connection from Australia or New Zealand, or as an add on to a French Polynesian jaunt.

 It’s a family affair

 Cook Islanders are renowned for their love of family and will welcome your family to their beautiful island paradise with a friendly warmth and genuine sense of caring that immediately puts parents at ease, allowing them to recharge their batteries and have the holiday they have longed for.
-The island’s natural wonders provide a perfect outdoor playground for children, from the simple pleasures of snorkelling in the safety of lagoons, or viewing the wonders of the ocean from a glass-bottomed boat to easy jungle trekking, learning about the diverse flora and fauna of the islands.
+The island’s natural wonders provide a perfect outdoor playground for children, from the simple pleasures of snorkelling in the safety of lagoons, viewing the wonders of the ocean from a glass-bottomed boat to easy jungle trekking, learning about the diverse flora and fauna of the islands.

 We recommend a visit to one of the cultural villages, such as Te Vara Nui, where you will savour a Cook Island umu (earth oven) feast and have an unforgettable night of music, singing and dancing.
 Oceania Expeditions can ensure that your family’s experiences of the Cook Islands will be all that you wish for in this safe, friendly and unique part of paradise.

 Oceania Expeditions can arrange authentic cultural village experiences to immerse yourselves in local life.
-Learn to weave local baskets, try your hand at wood carving while learning and learn the lores, customs, myths and legends of your hosts as you immerse yourself in traditional Polynesian life.
+Learn to weave local baskets, try your hand at wood carving while learning the lores, customs, myths and legends of your hosts as you immerse yourself in traditional Polynesian life.

 Underground caves and lakes permeate the island of Mauke.
 Locals frolic in the swimming holes under the overhanging stalactites.
-Mitiaro is a natural playground featuring white sandy beaches, fossilized coral formations and coconut palms reaching high into a strikingly blue sky.
+Mitiaro island is a natural playground featuring white sandy beaches, fossilized coral formations and coconut palms reaching high into a strikingly blue sky.
 Speak to Oceania Expeditions about tailoring a Cook Islands trip to explore places where few others have been.